Amherst, New York

 Daemen’s innovative Professional Pathway Program enhances the liberal arts degree with academic and experiential learning opportunities that are fully integrated into the individual curriculum with no additional time or cost.
 Through the Pathways, students focus on Core and free electives in an interdisciplinary series of courses that are all designed to prepare them for their future careers.
 They learn to apply their critical thinking, writing, and communication skills to real-world experiences.

-The core curriculum at Daemen College has an innovative approach to learning that enables students to develop seven essential skills and competencies that complement their majors.
+The core curriculum at Daemen University has an innovative approach to learning that enables students to develop seven essential skills and competencies that complement their majors.
 Upon graduation, students are expected to have mastered critical thinking and creative problem solving, information literacy, communication skills, affective awareness, moral and ethical discernment, contextual competency, and civic responsibility.

-Daemen introduces students to the college experience through freshman learning communities within the core curriculum.
+Daemen introduces students to the university experience through freshman learning communities within the core curriculum.
 This format allows students to move through their first year of the core in smaller groups made up of students from different backgrounds with differing majors and extracurricular interests.
 In a learning community, students focus on a common topic, issue, or subject from the perspective of two or more disciplines, making for a broader, richer learning experience.

 RESEARCH THINK TANK